MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 # THE USUAL INNER PRODUCT, NORM AND DISTANCE in ℝn - Lec 03 - Mathematics for Economists I

+2025/03/20

+2000<->3000

+- CBS inequality
+- inner product is commutitive

+# THE USUAL INNER PRODUCT, NORM AND DISTANCE in ℝn - Lec 03 - Mathematics for Economists I

 1000<->2000

 2025/03/19